erenworld/karp/README.md

 * an array data structure
 * a hash data structure

-### What Monkey looks like?
+### What Karp looks like?
-Why is it called “Monkey”?
-Well, because monkeys are magnificent, elegant, fascinating and funny creatures.
+Why is it called “Karp”?
+Well, because karps are magnificent, elegant, fascinating and funny creatures.
 Exactly like our interpreter

 ### Interpreter vs compiler